LiquifiedSteel/One_Wacky_Week-EDA_Solo_Project/README.md

-# One Wacky Week Download Site
+# One Wacky Week Sales and Information Site

 A website that will be used in the future for selling the video game I am going to make.